 This is the last goal i achived:

-I had to pause this project because of the engineering i'm doing, as soon as i can i'll continue
+I had to pause this project because of the engineering i'm doing, as soon as possible i'll continue